Question: Hi HPA – just what exactly is the MCAT?

 Question: I’m a junior staying on campus this summer to work in the lab, and I’ll be preparing to take my MCAT as you’ve suggested, no later than the end of July, since I’m applying this cycle.
 (I have done my pre-application interview, my letters of recommendation are coming in, and I will submit AMCAS before I take the exam).
 I know there are multiple tests in July, but I’m not sure where to go.
 Can you tell me where the closest MCAT test sites are from campus?
 And, if I do decide to go home, how would I find out where I could take them in my home state?

 Answer: We’re glad you asked, since many students wonder about where to take the MCAT.
 (And we are glad you are on track with the application process!).
 According to the AAMC, you should not wait until the last minute to register for the MCAT: “For the best chance at reserving your preferred test date and location, we recommend that you register 60 days or more in advance of the exam day,” but we've found that even earlier is better.
-As for where you can take the test if you are in Princeton, there are several locations that are all about an hour (give or take a few minutes) away: Hamilton/Deptford, West Orange, Clark, Toms River, and Fair Lawn, but the test is not given in all locations on each testing day.
-You must first get yourself an AAMC user account at AAMC.org MCAT Registration.
-Then, you may login to register for the MCAT at https://services.aamc.org/20/mcat/.
-When you enter your preferred date and state, you will see your options for test sites.
+Registration usually begins in October for January dates and in February for early summer dates -- follow the MCAT on Twitter for the most up to date information.
+The list of locations is available online.
+Princeton and Piscataway are the closest.
+When you register for the MCAT exam, you will enter your preferred date and state, you will see your options for test sites.
 You can click on any of these options to find out the directions and driving times, as well as any public transportation available.
 Register for the test site that is most convenient for you, and make sure you know where you are going before test day rolls around.
-Good luck! ♦
+Good luck!

 Question: I’m worried that I won’t be able to do as well as I want on the MCAT without taking a prep course, but prep courses are so expensive!
 Do you have any advice for preparing well but without spending so much money?